linslin/laravel-coffee-cache/readme.md

 File based lever out cache for laravel.
 This cache hook in before composer autoload and Laravel boostrapping.
 It will push your application into light speed.
 By default, all GET-Requests will be cached.

 It's a coffee cache.
-You can drink more coffee instead of spending time to optimize your application.
+You can drink more coffee instead of spending time to optimize your application or server environment.
 Mokka Mokka!

 ## Why and when should you use laravel-coffee-cache?
 Laravel getting bigger and bigger over the years.
 Today laravel is a very nice framework which helps you to speed up your